nickeblewis/nicklewis.net.7/blog/how-this-site-is-built.md

 ---
 ## Introduction

-The old nicklewis.net website was moved to nicklewis.online a little while ago, so that I can retire it to a certain degree and instead develop the site using more modern JavaScript tools.
 Earlier this year I started building a new site using VueJS and Gridsome, that at it's core is based heavily on markdown files for it's content.

 More recently I added Sanity.io to the mix.
 I now use both Netlify CMS and Sanity.io to manage certain key areas of this site because I wanted to experiment with both.
 However I have hit some problems that I need to resolve, which may lead to me dropping one of the above systems.
 One key reason being cost, I want to keep the running of this site as cheap as I can.
 My website has therefore become something of a guinea pig and I hope to learn valuable lessons from this to pass on to you and ensure I choose the right tools for future clients.